brunorijsman/dske-python/docs/protocol-guide.md

    implements key establishment using the quantum-mechanical properties of photons that are exchanged over optical fibers or through free space.

- * [Distributed Symmetric Key Establishment (DSKE)] implement quantum-safe key establishment in a completely different manner.
+ * Distributed Symmetric Key Establishment (DSKE) implements quantum-safe key establishment in a completely different manner.
    The rest of this chapter describes the details of how our implementation of the DSKE protocol works.